mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 }
 ```

-This will render an alert with the `error` string as the message.
+This renders an alert with the `error` string as the message.

 {{"demo": "NotificationsSignInPageError.js", "iframe": true, "height": 600}}